Loboc Church: Sacristy and Convent

 The convent, which was built around 1854, was used as the central residence of Jesuit missionaries in Bohol.
 It is built with a rare type of bahay na bato architecture.
 It was built parallel to the transept and was an unusual three-storey structure, with a two-storey outdoor gallery (called a volada) and thick walls.
 It is the only convent in the Philippines with three storeys.
 An extension perpendicular to the convent was built in the middle of the 19th century.
 The convent was also adorned with paintings on its walls and ceilings, and with colored glass on its windows and cornices on the kitchen.
 The roof was replaced with galvanized iron in 1888.
 The third floor of the convent is now used as an ecclesiastical museum (known as Loboc Museum), containing several religious artifacts, such as a 1786 silver missal and 18th century wooden Santo Niño.

 Belltower

 A detached four-storey bell tower was built near the riverbanks by the first Augustinian Recollect priest of Loboc.
 It has seven bells, with the 1863 bell being the oldest and the 1937 bell, named for Father Cayetano Bastes, being the largest.
-It also has a large wooden ratchet, installed in 1899, used during Holy Week, and a clock made by the Altonaga Company, installed in 1893.
+It also has a large wooden ratchet, installed in 1899, which is used during the Paschal Triduum (when bells are forbidden), and a clock made by the Altonaga Company, installed in 1893.